commandera444/Kubernetes-logs-collecting-with-loki-and-promtial/GRAFANA.md

 # 6. Next go to the Dashboard and create Folder for Application Loging.
 ![Sources](/Screens/Folder.png)
 # 7. After Then Craete a new Dashboard in this Folder.
-# Select Datasource LOKI and add Your Query For This Panell
+# Select Datasource LOKI and add Your Query For This Panell.
 # For Example I'm Using Query For Python Application (Searching "error" in logs every 1 minutes).
 ```json
 rate({app="web",namespace="webapps"} |= "error" | pattern `<log>` [1m] )
 ```
 ![Sources](/Screens/Query.png)
 # `pattern` is `PARSER` in Grafana.
 You can read more about parsers in documentation page.
-In this example I'm sending `Multiline Logs` from Python App, where are `error` s in pattern parser and adding name for it. `<log>`
+In this example I'm sending `Multiline Logs` from Python App, where are `error` 's in pattern parser and adding name for it `<log>` .

 # 8. After You must add `Notification Policy`, `Contact Point` and `Notification templates` for Alerting.
 # I'm using Slack.
-# You must eddit `optional Slack settings`  for sneding Correct Message.
+# You must edit `optional Slack settings`  for sending Correct Message.
 ![Sources](/Screens/CP.png)![Sources](/Screens/Slack.png)![Sources](/Screens/SlackSpecial.png)
 # Add `Title`
 ```json